 How We Test the Best PDF Editor for Mac?

-Since there were many contenders, we had filtered out options based on customer ratings.
-10 PDF editors had made it to the final decision.
-We tested each of them, reviewing all of the programs with various aspects into consideration.
+Since there were many contenders, we tested each of them, reviewing the PDF editors for Mac with various aspects into consideration.

 - Ease of Use — We wanted the PDF editor to have an intuitive User Interface.
-We were looking for a multi-tabbed design with easy options for page and content management.
+We were looking for a multi-tabbed design with easy content management options.

 - Compatibility — Here, we are talking about how well the PDF editor works with the macOS system.
 If not native performance, we need something close to that.